 14. Strawberries

-Strawberries don’t only taste nice; they are extremely good.
+Strawberries don’t only taste nice; they are perfect.
 They are low in potassium and high in vitamin C, manganese, and fiber.
 When your diet is restricted due to health concerns, this natural candy seems like a pleasure.

 15. Turnips